 By PSW Staff • January 26, 2017 K1 with K2 under hung with all amp racks flown within the arrays Red Hot Chili Peppers recently took their outrageous brand of funk-rock around the arenas of Europe at the end of last year, with Czech rental company High Lite supplying a combination of L-Acoustics K1, K2 and Kara systems.
 High Lite started working with the band in 2011 and has been their chosen European PA supplier ever since.
 “We cooperated on a few projects with Narci Martinez, RHCP’s production manager, in 2010 and he experienced our hardworking approach and how seriously we take our responsibilities,” says High Lite’s Michal Siska.
 “We were delighted that Narci decided to choose us as PA supplier for their 2011 tour and that he has continued to put his trust in us.”
 Front of house engineer for the tour is Dave Rat of Rat Sound, while Mark Vanderwall mans the monitor position, with Jim Lockyer, who also designed the PA system, taking on the role of systems engineer.
 “The band’s management has always been committed to quality audio on tour.
 They know this is how the artist reaches their audience,” explains Lockyer.
 “To that end, they move about the arena during the show to listen in different locations, to make sure the paying ticket holder gets their money’s worth.
 If there is ever an issue, I’ll be the first to know about it.
 Thankfully that is very rare.”
 The decision to use L-Acoustics products stems from the collaboration between Lockyer and Rat.
 “We had used it on the previous Peppers tours and always had great results,” Lockyer continues.
 “We both feel that as far as fidelity, controlled coverage patterns and the fact that these products can deliver high volume, full range sound without the need for additional flown subwoofers, it fits our needs.
 Also, the excellent software prediction tools that Soundvision provide allows us to accurately map venues for amazing coverage.”
 Another factor in their choice was that they wanted to be able to have access to the same systems on a global basis.
 “This brings a higher audio consistency to our audiences worldwide,” says Lockyer.
 “With good availability of the K2 boxes for this tour, we have adopted them for our underhung boxes, as well as our side hang arrays.
 The ten degrees of vertical dispersion of the K2 cabinet, plus the adaptable horizontal coverage, work beautifully for the high sides of most arenas that we encounter.”
 The system comprises 14 K1 with six K2 under hung per side for the main system.
 The first side hang comprises two K1 and 14 K2 per side, while side hang two features 12 Kara per side.
 An additional two ARCS II per side were flown for in fill, whilst front fill comprises 12 Kara.
 Sub bass is handled by 36 KS28 subs, 12 each left and right, sitting across the front of the stage.
 Amplification is provided by a total of 60 LA8 and 13 LA12X units.
 “I added two K1 boxes to the top of the array to raise the high-end density for the long throws into the corners, as each box has three high frequency drivers with only a five-degree vertical coverage,” Lockyer continues.
 “For our third hang upstage, I chose Kara boxes; because of their high output, 110-degree coverage and small size, they are perfect for the shorter throw and higher vertical coverage needed.
 The combination of the three arrays allows us to achieve 270 degrees of coverage in most venues.”
 “We fly all the PA amp racks within the arrays and use a seven-metre-long truss system to drop all cabling up and off stage,” says Radek Lesa, systems engineer and crew chief for High Lite for the tour.
 “This allows for very short speaker cable runs.
 We use a Rocknet based digital drive system using CAT6 cabling, and deliver both AES and backup analog signals to the amps.
 The PA rolls in on the chariots four high and the amp racks come in blocks of four, and they fly right out.
 “It’s a very clean set up with only a distro and drive rack upstage on the floor.
 The sub / front fill amp rack sits under the down stage corner of the stage after it rolls in.
 The sound quality and coverage of the system is really quite amazing, front to back, side to side, the voicing of the systems are identical, which makes it very easy to replicate the front of house mix anywhere in the arena.”
 “When I am mixing, my goal is to connect the artist with the audience in the most immersive and exciting ways possible,” explains Rat.
 “The reason I choose an L-Acoustics system is that having a sound system which offers clarity, uniform coverage and especially a smooth reproduction of the entire audible spectrum is absolutely critical to achieving my goal.”
 “The band has full confidence in their audio team and their sound,” concludes High Lite’s Michal Siska.
 “I believe the best comment is sometimes no comment.
 If the band is enjoying playing and they don’t have any problems, you generally don’t hear much from them.”
-L-Acoustics High Lite Rat Sound Comments Leave a Reply Cancel reply Your email address will not be published.
-Required fields are marked *Comment Name * Email * Website Tagged with: Concerts Dave Rat International L-Acoustics Line Arrays Loudspeakers Rat Sound Subwoofers Tours · all topics Subscribe to Live Sound International Subscribe to Live Sound International magazine.
+L-Acoustics High Lite Rat Sound Comments Have something to say about this PSW content?
+Leave a comment!
+Cancel reply Scroll past the ”Post Comment” button below to view any existing comments.
+Your email address will not be published.
+Required fields are marked *Comment Name * Email * Website Save my name, email, and website in this browser for the next time I comment.
+Tagged with: Concerts Dave Rat International L-Acoustics Line Arrays Loudspeakers Rat Sound Subwoofers Tours · all topics Subscribe to Live Sound International Subscribe to Live Sound International magazine.
 Stay up-to-date, get the latest pro audio news, products and resources each month with Live Sound.